-- Investigate fully and confirm that the incident does satisfy the school definition of 'bullying' appendix 7 'Checklist for investigating an alleged bullying incident' - Follow the recording and reporting procedures consistently.
-(Record using either Appendix 2 or 3.) - Never ignore suspected bullying. - Never make premature assumptions. - Listen to all accounts several children saying the same thing doesn't necessarily mean that it is true. - Inform SLT of the incident and what you have already done about it.
-Keep clear records. - Keep the parents of the children involved, informed of developments.
+- Investigate fully and confirm that the incident does satisfy the school definition of 'bullying.' - Follow the recording and reporting procedures consistently.
+(Record using either Appendix 2 or 3.)
+Never ignore suspected bullying. - Never make premature assumptions. - Listen to all accounts several children saying the same thing doesn't necessarily mean that it is true. - Inform SLT of the incident and what you have already done about it.
+Keep clear records.
+Keep the parents of the children involved, informed of developments.